 External factors that affect skin: diet

 A balanced diet will help to keep skin healthy.
-Research on the best foods for healthy skin is lean, but:
+Eat plenty of:

-- Antioxidant-rich foods seem to have protective benefits.
-These include: yellow and orange fruits and vegetables (e.g. carrots and apricots), blueberries, green leafy vegetables (e.g. spinach), tomatoes, peas, beans and lentils, fish (especially salmon), nuts.
+- Antioxidant-rich foods.
+These include: yellow and orange fruits and vegetables (e.g. carrots and apricots), blueberries, green leafy vegetables (e.g. spinach), tomatoes, peas, beans and pulses, fish rich in Omega oils and nuts.

 There is no clear association between diet and the causes of acne.